-As a nurse leader, Ms. Quinn enjoys resolving clinical challenges and collaborating with nurses who see more bridges than barriers.
-She is motivated by the fact that we will all be patients someday, and therefore she dedicates herself to advocating for patient-centered health care as a clinician and nurse educator.
-She believes the capacity to creatively share health and illness information for collaboration and patient empowerment is an exciting opportunity to build a healthier world.
+As a nurse leader, Quinn enjoys resolving clinical challenges and collaborating with nurses who see more bridges than barriers.
+She is motivated by the fact that we will all be patients someday, and therefore she dedicates herself to advocating for patient-centered health care.
+She believes the capacity to share health and illness information for patient empowerment is an exciting opportunity to build a healthier world.

 Carrie S. Silvers

-Mary Walters is a clinical instructor in the RN-MS program.
-Prior to joining the faculty in August 2013, Ms. Walters served as the Chief Nursing Officer at the Southern Arizona VA Healthcare System for 13 years.
+Mary Walters is a clinical instructor in the RN-MSN program.
+Prior to joining the faculty in August 2013, she served as the chief nursing officer at the Southern Arizona VA Healthcare System for 13 years.
 She has extensive experience in nursing administration and geriatrics.

 Ms. Walters received her bachelor’s degree from Georgetown University and her master’s degree from the University of Arizona.
 She holds three board certifications: Clinical Nurse Specialist in Gerontological Nursing from ANCC, Nurse Executive Advanced from ANCC and Clinical Nurse Leader from AACN.